-Students whose financial aid exceeds the total amount of their tuition may apply for a Bookstore Voucher, or apply the balance to their campus card if done on-line, for an amount no greater than the anticipated credit balance which will be created by the application of their financial aid.
-Vouchers may be obtained in the Express Center once you have completed your SFA and may be used in the Bookstore through the expiration date indicated on the voucher.
+Students whose financial aid exceeds the total amount of their tuition and other charges may apply for Campus Store credit on their campus card when they SFA for an amount no greater than the anticipated credit balance.
+This credit will be created by the application of financial aid on the student's account.
 Any funds left on a student's campus card bookstore account when student refunds are issued will be taken off, and a check will be issued.
+This anticipated credit can be used for books only in the Campus Store.